arjitsrivastava/leadership-images/README.md

 This repository stores a bunch of leadership and management diagrams—like “Ladder of Autonomy”—that **you’re free to use and remix**.
 All I ask is that you **_give me proper credit_**.

 > **TL;DR**: If you use my images, please link back to this repo or mention my name.
-Don’t be a jerk.
 That’s all I’m asking.

 ## Structure